The Vermont Statutes Online

 § 4004.
 Housing authority, members, powers

-(a) When the governing body of a municipality, other than a town, adopts a resolution as aforesaid, it shall promptly notify the mayor of such adoption.
+(a) When the governing body of a municipality, other than a town, adopts a resolution pursuant to section 4003 of this chapter, it shall promptly notify the mayor of such adoption.
 Upon receiving such notice, the mayor shall appoint five persons as commissioners of the authority created for said municipality.
-When the governing body of the town adopts a resolution as aforesaid, said body shall appoint five persons as commissioners of the authority created for said town.
-The commissioners who are first appointed shall be designated to serve for terms of one, two, three, four, and five years respectively, from the date of their appointment, but thereafter commissioners shall be appointed as aforesaid for a term of office of five years except that all vacancies shall be filled for the unexpired term.
+When the governing body of the town adopts a resolution, said body shall appoint five persons as commissioners of the authority created for said town.
+The commissioners who are first appointed shall be designated to serve for terms of one, two, three, four, and five years respectively, from the date of their appointment, but thereafter commissioners shall be appointed for a term of office of five years except that all vacancies shall be filled for the unexpired term.
 No commissioner of any authority may be an officer or an employee of the municipality for which the authority is created.
 A commissioner shall hold office until his or her successor has been appointed and has qualified.
 A certificate of the appointment or reappointment of any commissioner shall be filed with the clerk and such certificate shall be conclusive evidence of the due and proper appointment of such commissioner.
 A commissioner shall receive no compensation for his or her services, but he or she shall be entitled to the necessary expenses, including travelling expenses, incurred in the discharge of his or her duties.

 (b) The powers of each authority shall be vested in the commissioners thereof in office from time to time.
 Three commissioners shall constitute a quorum of authority for the purpose of conducting its business and exercising its powers and for all other purposes.
 Action may be taken by the authority upon a vote of the majority of the commissioners present, unless in any case the bylaws of the authority should require a larger number.
-The mayor (or in the case of an authority for a town, the governing body of such town) shall designate which of the commissioners appointed shall be the first chairman, but when the office of the chairman of the authority thereafter becomes vacant, the authority shall select a chairman from among its commissioners.
-An authority shall select from among its commissioners a vice-chairman and it may employ a secretary (who shall be executive director), technical experts and such other officers, agents and employees, permanent and temporary, as it may require and shall determine their qualifications, duties and compensation.
+The mayor, or in the case of an authority for a town, the governing body of such town, shall designate which of the commissioners appointed shall be the first chair, but when the office of the chair of the authority thereafter becomes vacant, the authority shall select a chair from among its commissioners.
+An authority shall select from among its commissioners a vice chair and it may employ a secretary (who shall be executive director), technical experts and such other officers, agents and employees, permanent and temporary, as it may require and shall determine their qualifications, duties and compensation.
 For such legal services as it may require, an authority may call upon the chief law officer of the municipality or may employ its own counsel and legal staff.
 An authority may delegate to one or more of its agents or employees such powers or duties as it may deem proper.
 (Added 1961, No. 212, § 5, eff.
 July 11, 1961.)